razaviah/Sakila-data_Data-Modelling-ETL/README.md

 ## 4. Project Steps

-1. Load original data: You will use this script to load the dataset into snowflake data warehouse.(it is better to use DBeaver to load data than putting the script into Snowflake console).
+1. **Load original data:** You will use this script to load the dataset into snowflake data warehouse.(it is better to use DBeaver to load data than putting the script into Snowflake console).

-2. Analyze the Business Requirements and translate the requirements into the technical requirements (rough formulas).
+2. **Analyze the Business Requirements and translate the requirements into the technical requirements (rough formulas).**

-3. Consider the Grain of the data model based on your analyzation of the above Requirements.
-Consider the atomic row of a fact table.
+3. **Consider the Grain of the data model based on your analyzation of the above Requirements.** Consider the atomic row of a fact table.

-4. Decide what dimension tables you will use in the data model.
-Also consider what columns you will include into the dimensions where are these columns original from (which original tables).
+4. **Decide what dimension tables you will use in the data model.** Also consider what columns you will include into the dimensions where are these columns original from (which original tables).

-5. Define your fact table.
-Consider what columns will be included in your fact table and how to get them.
+5. **Define your fact table.** Consider what columns will be included in your fact table and how to get them.

-6. Create the dimension and fact tables in the Snowflake data warehouse.
-Make sure your data model is in a different schema.
+6. **Create the dimension and fact tables in the Snowflake data warehouse.** Make sure your data model is in a different schema.

-7. Write ETL script to transform data from the original tables to the target tables in the data model.
-If you have problem in this step, please finish it after the Lecture -- ETL.
+7. **Write ETL script to transform data from the original tables to the target tables in the data model.**